-As my own parents continue to age and with the passing of Tammy’s parents last year, Tammy and I have had several conversations recently about retiring early ourselves.
+As my own parents continue to age and with the passing of Tammy's parents last year, Tammy and I have had several conversations recently about retiring early ourselves.
 I love helping people buy, sell and invest in real estate as a real estate broker.
-I love running the local real estate investor group and teaching the real estate investing classes in Northern Colorado with my best friends.
+I love running the local real estate investor group and teaching the real estate investing classes in Northern Colorado.
 I love writing books on real estate and investing topics.
 And, of all the things I do, I think I love coding the Real Estate Financial Planner™ software the most of all.

 So, why even consider retiring early?
 Each of us have our own reasons for considering retiring early.
 I'll only speak for me when I say there were a lot of little reasons, but mostly it was about my own mortality.
 As Tammy and I continue to have discussions, I suspect we will continue to do the work we're passionate about and help people, but we might do it in a more balanced way as I will discuss later.

 I will share with you a little about my own situation, so that when both of my sons expressed an interest in financial independence and retiring early, you can understand that it is a topic I have personally thought about a lot and one that I was eager to share what I believe I know with them.

 This is my attempt to document my thoughts, opinions and analysis of certain models for achieving financial independence and retiring early for my sons.
 I will focus this book primarily on my oldest son, JC, and use numbers that are appropriate and germane for him.
 I do plan to write a follow up series for my second son as well with numbers more inline with a plan that is applicable to him.